Hawkins647/Squid-Tracker/README.md

 # Squid-Tracker
 A tracker for the site "Squid Industries".
 Utilizes BS4 and tkinter.
-Written by Aidan Hawkins, 25/01/21.
+Written Hawkins647, 25/01/21

+NOTE: OUT OF DATE CODE, WILL NOT FUNCTION